What are NPI Numbers and Why Are They Important?

 Who Gets an NPI?

-All individuals and organizations who meet the definition of health care provider as described at 45 CFR 160.103 are eligible to obtain a National Provider Identifier (NPI).
+All individuals and organizations that meet the definition of health care provider as described at 45 CFR 160.103 are eligible to obtain a National Provider Identifier (NPI).
 These include health plans, health plan clearinghouses, health care providers who transmit health information electronically, and health care organizations that transmit protected health information to covered entities who require access to the protected health information.
 If you are a HIPAA covered provider or if you are a health care provider or supplier who bills federally funded programs for your services, you must have an NPI.
 Providers need an NPI Number prior to enrolling with Medicare.

 What is NPPES?